Neural operators for solving nonlinear inverse problems: Neural functionals and operators in Sobolev spaces

 As we have seen in \autoref{ex: darcyflow} and \autoref{ex:2point}, in inverse problems, the forward operators $F$ is often defined on subsets of Sobolev or Lebesgue spaces.
+Such spaces aligns very well with quadratic Tikhonov regularization in Hilbert spaces.

 The ultimate goal of this section is to show that the operator $F$ defined on subsets of Sobolev spaces can be locally approximated by a neural operator $F_\n$ in \autoref{eq:deeponet}.
-The nonlinear operator $\tilde{F}_\n$, as defined in \autoref{eq:nldeep} on the right-hand side, is a specific form of $F_\n$, which could be used to explain the structure of $F_\n$.
-Consequently, results of this and the next section can also be transfer to $\tilde{F}_\n$.
+We emphasize that the nonlinear operator $\tilde{F}_\n$, as defined in \autoref{eq:nldeep} on the right hand side, is a specific form of $F_\n$, so the results apply to them as well.